List of Projects

 Viruses in groundwater

 The principle aim of the CRC AquaDiva is to increase our understanding of the links between surface and subsurface, especially how organisms inhabiting the subsurface critical zone reflect and influence their physical, ecological and geochemical environment.
 In project A06, we will determine the diversity of previously known viruses in groundwater by high-throughput sequencing of viral genomes.
 A challenge in virology is the identification of previously undetected viruses, which we will tackle with our new approach to virus assembly.
-We complement the approach by investigating the differences in metatranscriptomes of the different sampling sites.
-Finally, we will determine the broadly unknown virus decay in groundwater to gain insights into communication pauses with other organisms.
+We complement this approach with a comparison of different protocols for the metagenomic identification of the groundwater virom.
+Finally, we will determine the largely unknown virus half-lives of various viruses in groundwater in order to gain insights into their ability to reproduce even in the long-term absence of the host.

 Collaborations: Kirsten Küsel, Antonis Chatzinotas, René Kallies, Christian Jogler